 You’ll need somewhere to note down all that research, too.
 Pocket helps you collect useful links and information for later use.
 You can tag each piece too, so it’s much easier to find it when you need it.

+Every content writer needs a writing tool.
+Obviously.
 There’s nothing wrong with using the classic Microsoft Word to get your writing done.
 It’s still quick and clean to use, especially great for first drafts.
-There’s even an online version which backs up your work to the cloud.
+There’s even an online version that backs up your work to the cloud.

 A good tool to start with is the Hemingway Editor.
 Paste your work into it and it will mark the errors you’ve made so you can start correcting them.
 There’s also the Grammar Girl blog, which is a great resource if you’re always struggling with the difference between ‘there’ and ‘their’.